Walk Leaders’ Guide

 Note: All walks depart from the school lay-by in Oakley Lane unless notified otherwise.

-3. As soon as you know where the walk is going to be it would be helpful, with planning and publicity, to send any basic info to pauliehayes@hotmail.co.uk.
+1. As soon as you know where the walk is going to be, even just as a rough outline (time, distance and planned location) please pass this information walks co-ordinator who will add the details to the walk’s diary.
+Ideally this should be at least a month in advance of the walk date, to help other club members plan their attendance on your walk.
 We are aware that details may change nearer the time particularly after the recce.
 At least 10 days before the date of the walk send completed Walk Detail Template to Julie Shawley (julie.shawley@yahoo.co.uk) & Carolyn Currie (carolyn_currie2000@yahoo.co.uk) who will post onto the ORC website.

 Link to Walk Detail Template Document – ramblers-walk-template-Sept-2022